 Solutions like these are the future of dark web monitoring and would adapt to a decentralized market structure.

 In closing, it appears that dark web marketplaces are both cyclically expanding after takedowns and evolving to become more decentralized.
-Though decentralization won’t happen overnight, the research is clear - though many centralized dark web markets exist and continue to do so - the decentralization of dark web markets is coming.
+Though decentralization won’t happen overnight, the research is detailed and clear – many centralized dark web markets exist and continue to do so and the decentralization of dark web markets is coming.
 Decentralization threatens data security by burying marketplaces underground and ensuring the anonymity of records while facilitating the growing illegal drug, fraud, and weapons trades.

 This evolution to decentralized market structures will require automated dark web monitoring solutions capable of crawling the darkest and most obscure parts of the dark web; that also employ some level of artificial intelligence and human analysis, like Terbium Labs’ Matchlight.
 Solutions like Matchlight will be required to identify sites as they become more and more obscure.
 Employing both automation for data collection and human intelligence to best interpret that data.
 The best possible solution would marry the two.

 To learn more about Terbium Labs’ Matchlight product, and how it can help you proactively address data compromise everywhere on the dark web, contact us or visit our resources page to explore more about our approach to dark web monitoring.